-In my previous article I covered the general principles of how to write an effective…
+In my previous post I discussed how to write an effective marketing communications brief.
+Once…

 In my previous post I covered how to make sure you are supplied with a focussed and complete ‘Business Brief’ (as written by the Product Marketing/ Business Marketing team).
 The task now facing you is to take the business requirements contained within the business brief and translate these into customer requirements within your marketing communications brief.